mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 - In the URL section, enter the URL logged in the console.

-- In the workspace enter the following mutation:
+- In the workspace paste the following mutation:

 ```javascript
 mutation CreateBucket {